 Pneumonia following vascular or general surgery

-Pneumonia is an infection in one or both lungs that causes them to fill up with fluid or pus.
+Pneumonia is an infection in one or both lungs that causes them to fill up with fluid.
 Symptoms of pneumonia include coughing, fever, chills and trouble breathing.
 Sometimes the cause of pneumonia is unknown or it may occur as a complication of another procedure.
-This measure evaluates general and vascular surgical procedures.

 About this measure

-This measure tracks surgical patients who experienced pneumonia after their surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP).
+This measure tracks patients who experienced pneumonia after general or vascular surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP).

 In this case, a lower number is better.